nicoboyce/ds/_posts/2024-09-27-yes-i-hate-ai.md

 #### addendum

-Between writing and publishing this, OpenAI CEO Sam Altman did the thing that he was previously temporarily sacked for planning but said he wouldn't do but we all knew he definitely would, ditching the non-profit foundation and reportedly awarding himself billions of dollars of equity.
+Between writing and publishing this, news broke that OpenAI CEO Sam Altman did the thing that he was previously temporarily sacked for planning but said he wouldn't do but we all knew he definitely would, ditching the non-profit foundation and reportedly awarding himself billions of dollars of equity.
 Shocking stuff.
 [Vox has the best summary](https://www.vox.com/future-perfect/374275/openai-just-sold-you-out) and brace yourself for OpenAI to do big dollar deals with the big software vendors while the pricing goes to the moon for anyone who isn't Microsoft scale.